maxxdroid/Todo-Web-App/README.md

 * Clear all completed to-dos
 * Toggle light and dark mode
 * Drag and drop to reorder items on the list
-* Build this project as a full-stack application